 Share this

 We cringe at technicality as much as the following person, hence we’ll give it to you straight.
-A mortgage assumption is defined as an instance of one ex-spouse “assuming” the other’s mortgage that is when you take control of the mortgage loan as if it didn’t belong to someone else while divorcing.
+A mortgage assumption is defined as an instance of one ex-spouse “assuming” the other’s mortgage – that is when you take control of the loan assumption as if it didn’t belong to someone else while divorcing.

 Talking to a financial planner and divorce attorney should help you ultimately choose the best possible option.
 After all, your future — long, long down the road — is at stake.